Pierre Mathé: Career

 He co-authored Le manifeste paysan: essai d'une doctrine humaniste appliquée à l'agriculture française with François de Clermont-Tonnerre, published in 1937.

+On 10 July 1940, Mathé voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+In November 1941, he was made a member of the National Council of Vichy France.

 Death

 He died on 3 June 1956 in Paris, France.